 You’ll be surprised to know the items that you should always avoid flushing.
 The toilet is frequently used on a daily basis.

 Flushing down some items can cause serious problems and expensive repairs.
 Thus, it’s important to know what you shouldn’t flush.
-Here’s what our Sydney plumbers suggest you should avoid flushing:
+Here’s what our Fast Plumbers in Sydney suggest you should avoid flushing:

 Paper Towels and Wipes

 Never get fooled by the labels you see on paper towels and sanitary wipes.
 For instance, sanitary wipes marked as “flushable” won’t disintegrate quickly in water like regular toilet paper.

 Flushing such wipes may clog the toilet or the sewer line.
 Only flush water-soluble items.
 Paper towels and sanitary wipes are specially designed to collect fluids rather than dissolving in them.
 Thus, flushing them may lead to serious issues in your toilet or sewer liner.

 Tiny strands appear like they can easily flow through the sewer line alongside other waste.
 However, floss and hair strands are non-biodegradable.

 Thus, they will tangle up easily and stick onto other items passing through the sewer line, forming large clogs.
 It can be quite costly to remove clogs from your sewer line.

 There are some common items that people flush without knowing the harm they can cause.
 Tampons, bandages, and cotton swabs are commonly flushed without minding the consequences.